10 (little) things you might not know about Jean-Philippe Rameau

 ▶ He loved to stay on the floor

 During the performances of his works, he would always hide in a small lodge, away from the audience, sometimes even lying on the floor, so no one would see him.
 During his operas, he would sit on the floor alone.
 Anyone who came close to him would be rejected by his silence and a hand gesture.

 “Rameau was well above average in size, but also alarmingly thin; all his facial features were big and announced the firmness of his character, his eyes were like fire as well as his soul; and if this fire would sometimes seem to disappear, it would light up to the smallest of provocations, and Rameau would bring into society the same enthusiasm that made him give birth to his sublime pieces… ”- Hugues Maret

 “I could see him coming with the lorgnette: he was like a long organ pipe with the blower away.
 After bruising my cheeks with his own, we would try to make a conversation; his deep voice would give him way.”- Alexis Piron

 After his death, they discovered about 240,000 pounds (livres), a quarter of which was in cash at the bottom of a safe.
 On the other hand, he only had a pair of shoes, which is not much if we consider the long walks he would go for every day, and we also know that he had been sparing money for a long time in order to give her daughter a significant dowry.
 In addition, he would help financially some (according to him) talented artists such as Dauvergne and Venevault.

 ▶ There's evidence that he wrote the famous Frère Jacques song (Brother John)

 “Brother John”, one of the most famous nursery rhymes, was reportedly composed by Rameau in person.
-In this article, you will find the results of our investigation.

 ▶ He reportedly threw a dog out the window because he was barking out of tune